Origins of agriculture in West Asia

 Many explanations have been put forward to explain why these changes have occurred, none of which has achieved consensus.
 The sedentary (or semi-sedentary) lifestyle introduced as early as the Final Epipalaeolithic (c.
-12500 BC - 10000 BC) precedes the phenomenon and can therefore no longer be seen as its consequence, but may be one of its causes.
+12500 BC – 10000 BC) precedes the phenomenon and can therefore no longer be seen as its consequence, but may be one of its causes.
 Questions have focused on demographic changes since the increase in population prompted human communities to better control their food resources and domesticate.
 Climatic changes occur during the transition phase between the end of the last Ice Age and the beginning of the Holocene, which coincides with the domestication process and is therefore one of the factors to be taken into account.
 Other research has emphasized the "symbolic" aspects of the phenomenon, which alters man's relationship with nature.

 The development of agriculture is a fundamental process in human history.
 It led to strong demographic growth and was accompanied by numerous material (notably the appearance of ceramics) and mental changes.
 Although the Near East was not the only focus of domestication worldwide, it was probably the earliest and most influential.
-The expansion of agriculture, and with it the Neolithic village lifestyle, was rapid after 8000 B.C., spreading throughout the Middle East, Central Asia, the Indian subcontinent, North and East Africa, and Europe.
+The expansion of agriculture, and with it the Neolithic village lifestyle, was rapid after 8000 B.C., spreading throughout the West and Central Asia, the Indian subcontinent, North and East Africa, and Europe.
 The species domesticated during this period formed the basis of the economies of these regions until the modern era, and gained even more territory.